 2005 – The Laysan teal, one of the most endangered species of duck in the world, is reintroduced to Hawaii with the help of WWT.

-2006 - WWT opens a new eco-friendly £3.5 million visitor centre at Welney to bring communities across the East of England close to the thousands of migratory birds who share the Fens with them.
+2006 – WWT opens a new eco-friendly £3.5 million visitor centre at Welney to bring communities across the East of England close to the thousands of migratory birds who share the Fens with them.

 2010 – The Great Crane Project successfully hand-rears and releases 21 Eurasian cranes into the wild in England.
-The species has been absent in the UK for 400 years following wetland draining and hunting.
+The species has been absent in the UK for 400 years.

 2011 – WWT begins breeding Madagascar pochard, there were only 22 left in the world.
 There’s now more than 80 and we’re scoping potential reintroduction sites.